IHTSDO/snomed-publish/canonical/README.md

 When you run this program, you have the option of using either a disk based embedded database (H2), or an in-memory database.
 The disk based database is slower to use, but has a smaller memory footprint.
-The in-memory database requires about 2Gb of heap space ('-Xmx2000m').
+The in-memory database requires about 3Gb of heap space ('-Xmx3000m').

-You will need to have the Java 7 JRE and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.
+You will need to have the Java 7 JDK and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.

-To build the distribution, enter the project directory and type:
+To build the distribution, enter the root project directory (on up from this folder) and type:

     mvn clean package

-The distribution jar file can be found at target/canonical.jar after this.
-No other file is required in order to run the program, and can be distributed as a single file.
+The distribution jar file can be found at canonical/target/canonical.jar after this.
+No other file is required in order to run the program, and can be distributed as this single file.

 For help on how to run the program, type: